 About

-Tom Fetherstonhaugh is Artistic Director of Fantasia Orchestra, with whom he made his BBC Proms debut in August 2024 conducting two performances at the Royal Albert Hall.
-Tom founded Fantasia Orchestra in 2016, and the orchestra has developed a busy schedule at festivals and venues across the country.
+Tom Fetherstonhaugh is Artistic Director of Fantasia Orchestra, with whom he made his BBC Proms debut in 2024 conducting two performances at the Royal Albert Hall.
+Tom and Fantasia return to the BBC Proms for two more performances in 2026, joined by the BBC Singers and Dame Evelyn Glennie.

 As the Assistant Conductor of the Bournemouth Symphony Orchestra between 2022-2024, Tom conducted 70 performances including five weeks in the BSO’s main season series.

-He has performed with soloists including Alena Baeva, Alim Beisembayev, Julian Bliss, Danny Driver, Jess Gillam, Thomas Gould, Isata Kanneh-Mason, Sheku Kanneh-Mason, Vadym Kholodenko, Tasmin Little, Jennifer Pike, Laura van der Heijden, Steven Osborne, and Maria Włoszczowska.
+He has performed with soloists including Alena Baeva, Alim Beisembayev, Julian Bliss, Lucy Crowe, Barry Douglas, Jess Gillam, Dame Evelyn Glennie, Isata Kanneh-Mason, Sheku Kanneh-Mason, Vadym Kholodenko, Tasmin Little, Jennifer Pike, Steven Osborne, and Maria Włoszczowska.

-In the operatic repertoire, Tom has been assistant conductor for Wagner’s Der Fliegender Holländer (Opera North), Verdi's Macbeth and David Matthews' Anna (The Grange Festival), and worked on productions of Britten's A Midsummer Night's Dream and Puccini's Manon Lescaut (The Grange Festival).
+The 25/26 season sees Tom's debut with Welsh National Opera with Play Opera LIVE!, which performs in Cardiff and on tour.
+He has been assistant conductor for Wagner’s Der Fliegender Holländer (Opera North), Bernstein's Candide (Welsh National Opera), Verdi's Macbeth and David Matthews' Anna (The Grange Festival), and worked on productions of Britten's A Midsummer Night's Dream and Puccini's Manon Lescaut (The Grange Festival).

 Tom started his musical journey with the Suzuki method of violin playing, and was a chorister of Westminster Abbey.
-He trained with conductor Roland Melia, of Ilya Musin’s school.
-Tom read music at Merton College, Oxford, where he held organ and academic scholarships.
-He then studied conducting with Sian Edwards at the Royal Academy of Music where he held the Julien Award.
-Tom graduated in 2021 with Distinction, winning the Norma Simpson award for his contribution to the Academy and a DipRAM prize for an outstanding final performance.
+He read music at Merton College, Oxford, and studied conducting with Sian Edwards at the Royal Academy of Music.
+Tom graduated from the Academy with Distinction and a DipRAM prize in 2021, and was awarded Associate Honours (ARAM) in 2024 for his contribution to the music profession.

 Looking for promotion images?
 Download here.